 - Don’t skip flipping the carrots half way through roasting, this really helps them to brown evenly on both sides and ensures they are well coated in the sticky sauce

-- Keep an eye on the carrots while they broil to ensure that they don’t burn, it should take no longer than 3 minutes for them to brown.
+- Keep an eye on the carrots while they broil to ensure that they don’t burn, the cooking time should take no longer than 3 minutes for them to brown.

 Here are a few more easy side dishes recipes that you might enjoy…